-Your Salary
+Your salary

-This is a permanent, full time post, however flexible working arrangements will also be actively be considered The starting base salary will be in the range of £39,969- £49,961 per annum.
-If you are successful you will normally be offered the first point on the salary scale.
+This is a permanent, full-time post, however flexible working arrangements will also be actively considered.
+The starting base salary will be in the range of £41,368 - £51,709 per annum.
+If you are successful, you will normally be offered the first point on the salary scale.
 You will be paid monthly in arrears via Bankers Automated Clearing Service (BACS).

-Your Pension
+Your pension

-If you are successful you will be employed by the Utility Regulator as a civil servant and as such will be automatically enrolled into the Northern Ireland Civil Service pension arrangements.
-Employer's contribution for this salary range is 28.7 to 30.7%.
+If you are successful, you will be employed by the Utility Regulator as a civil servant and as such will be automatically enrolled into the Northern Ireland Civil Service pension arrangements.
+Employer's contribution for this salary range is 30.7%.
 This is a generous defined benefit type pension scheme.
-Information about pensions can be found at www.finance-ni.gov.uk/topics/working-northern-irelandcivil-service/civil-service-pensions-ni
+Information about pensions can be found at www.finance-ni.gov.uk/topics/working-northern-ireland-civil-service/civil-service-pensions-ni